top of page

 Baby giving you the finger

 You're not always going to be able to control every aspect of your child's behaviour!
-And that's fine.
+And you know what?
+That's fine!

 There are a lot of things I wish I knew before becoming a parent but here's one I really needed to hear before having children and would have benefitted from hearing at least once a week after...Here it is: